 For the past four decades we’ve watched thousands of people arrive at the Pritikin Longevity Center saying, “Oh, I never eat breakfast” but then, after a week, they’re different people.

-“They’re waking up here at Pritikin and actually feeling hungry,” smiles Pritikin physician and educator Dr. Danine Fruge.
+“They’re waking up here at Pritikin and actually feeling hungry,” smiles Pritikin Medical Director and educator Dr. Danine Fruge.
 “The minute they open their eyes, they’re eagerly anticipating our breakfast of gorgeous fresh fruit, hot cereals, and egg-white omelets.